If you want to upgrade your car’s audio system, you might wonder if component speakers are worth the investment.

 - Minimum and Maximum Frequency Response, from treble to bass, is the range of tones the speakers can handle, measured in hertz.

 - Peak Power Handling is the burst of power sustained without distortion in watts.

 - Root Mean Square Power (RMS) is a continuous power sustained without distortion in watts.

 - Sound Sensitivity measures how much volume speakers can throw out given the available power.
 The rating is shown in decibels.

 A coaxial speaker’s sound reverberates from a single structure.
-An advantage is that the coaxial will fit into tight spaces, and you don’t need crossovers.
-Also, coaxial usually costs less.
+An advantage is that the coaxial built into a single unit will fit into tight spaces, and you don’t need an external crossover.
+Also, coaxial models usually cost less.

 In addition to superior sound, the advantages of installing component speakers are: